Gordon McQueen: Post-playing career

 McQueen coached abroad before managing Airdrieonians from 1987 to 1989, before coaching at his first club St Mirren.
 When McQueen's friend and former team-mate Bryan Robson was appointed the manager of Middlesbrough, McQueen joined him as reserve-team coach.
 He held this position for five years, and was then a first-team coach for two years.
 McQueen left the Teesside club in June 2001, following the departure of Robson and the appointment of Steve McClaren.
 McQueen then joined Sky Sports as a pundit, working on their Soccer Saturday results show.

 On 29 April 2008, McQueen returned to Middlesbrough as assistant scout, alongside David Mills.

 Personal life

 After coaching Middlesbrough, McQueen and his wife lived in the village of Hutton Rudby, North Yorkshire.
 The couple had a son and two daughters, including Hayley, who is a sports journalist.
 Politically, McQueen was a Labour supporter.

 In October 2011, McQueen was diagnosed with laryngeal cancer and started treatment at the James Cook University Hospital, Middlesbrough.
 In January 2021, he was diagnosed with vascular dementia.
 This highlighted the issue of injuries caused to footballers by persistent heading of a ball.
-He died from complications of dementia at home on 15 June 2023, at the age of 70.
+He died from complications caused by a combination of vascular dementia and chronic traumatic encephalopathy (CTE) at home on 15 June 2023, at the age of 70.

+In January 2026, an inquest into McQueen's death ruled that "It is likely that repetitive head impacts sustained by heading the ball while playing football contributed to the CTE".